jueyang/know-your-tools/0-setup.md

 git config --global user.name "YOUR NAME" git config --global user.email "YOUR@EMAIL.com"
 ```
+Then:

-Follow the instructions here to [cache GitHub password](https://help.github.com/articles/caching-your-github-password-in-git/) (so you don't have to enter it all the time).
+1. Follow the instructions here to [cache GitHub password](https://help.github.com/articles/caching-your-github-password-in-git/).
+(The password it asks for will be your system password.)
+2. Configure your [SSH keys](https://help.github.com/articles/generating-an-ssh-key/) based on the tutorials (follow in order).

 ### Set up habits